uohzxela/heka-s3/README.md

 Logs are saved to S3 as _{bucket}/{prefix}/{current date}/{current time stamp}.gz_, if compression is enabled.

 In this example, an S3 object will be saved hourly as `All Buckets/logs/error-logs/2015-05-18/20150518174140.gz`

+Regardless of the ticker_interval, buffer on the local disk is automatically uploaded by midnight to the previous day's folder so as to deal with timestamp issue.

 ## Contributing